 Item configuration in Angular Toolbar component

-The Toolbar can be rendered by defining an array of items.
-Items can be constructed with the following built-in command types or item template.
+The Toolbar renders by defining an array of items.
+Items can be constructed with the following built-in item types or custom templates.

 Button

-Button is the default command type, and it can be rendered by using the text property.
+Button is the default item type, and renders using the text property.

 Property Description

-text The text to be displayed for button.
+text The text to be displayed for the button.

 id The ID of the button to be rendered.
-If the ID is not given, auto ID is generated.
+If the ID is not provided, an auto ID is generated.

 prefixIcon Defines the class used to specify an icon for the button.
-The icon is positioned before the text if text is available or the icon alone button is rendered.
+The icon is positioned before the text if text is available, or the icon alone renders as a button.

 suffixIcon Defines the class used to specify an icon for the button.
 The icon is positioned after the text if text is available.
 If both prefixIcon and suffixIcon are specified, only prefixIcon is considered.